 Yeah that’s a really good point and one I hadn’t quite thought of.
 So beyond acquiring the data, which we’re like, yeah, okay, you can solve that for them, but there are all these apps now popping up and platforms that are meeting specific needs: mental health, consumer, sort of coordination of care type apps.
 Are you behind some of those?

 Yeah, absolutely.
 So two of our customers OnCall and Orbita are in this telehealth space.
-We work with technologies like Clinify, another solution that relies on Rhapsody to help them gain access to the data that they need, and then make that data available back to the electronic medical records.
-So all of this is about making care providers more efficient and easing the burden, right?
+All of this is about making care providers more efficient and easing the burden, right?
 This is a tough time for health system care providers.
 I don’t think there’s ever been a harder time for them.
 They’re not feeling happy and the more that we can simplify how they take care of patients the better.
 And so all these applications intend to do that.
 And the more we can help surface the data in them and then back for sure.
 And then organizations like Phillips rely on Rhapsody to bring data between their devices.
 So that’s a really big part of our opportunity.

 You’re doing device data integration as well?